 This is the case with Facebook.
 You help it make money.

-With its ever increasing user-base, Facebook is able to generate more revenue per user.
+With its ever-increasing user-base, Facebook is able to generate more revenue per user.
 But this revenue has its costs as well.
-Before discussing about ‘how does Facebook make money’, it’s important to discuss the sources of expenses in Facebook’s revenue model.
+Before discussing how does Facebook make money, it’s important to discuss the sources of expenses in Facebook’s revenue model.

 Sources of Expense for Facebook

-The question of how does Facebook make money can only be answered once we know all the expenses it incur.
+The question of how does Facebook make money can only be answered once we know all the expenses it incurs.
 The company has seen a sharp rise in its yearly expenses which include –

 Cost of Revenue